swerdloj/RustUI/README.md

 Setup phase

 ### TODOs:
-- Implement widgets
+- [ ] Implement widgets
-- Accept widget ids as strings, then store their hashes
+- [ ] Accept widget ids as strings, then store their hashes
+- [ ] Store a view's widget ids in a hash table
-- Iterate through all active widgets in event loop
+- [x] Iterate through all active widgets in event loop
-- Allow for Python tkinter-style callbacks
+- [ ] Allow for Python tkinter-style callbacks
-- Implement text
+- [ ] Implement text
-- Stabilize FPS
+- [ ] Stabilize FPS
-- Implement graphics
+- [ ] Implement graphics
-- Run callbacks on separate threads
+- [ ] Run callbacks on separate threads